css templates

 GEAR LIST

-• Light shoes (snickers or light trekking)
+• Light shoes (Approach shoes or mountain running shoes)

-• Long underwear (top and bottom) Synthethic or merino
+• Merino baselayers (top and bottom)

 • Soft shell pants